Free teacher-led visits

 We would encourage you to explore RAMM’s online resources that support teaching and learning at home.
 Based on our collections and local links, our online learning is crammed full of historical facts, fun learning opportunities and creative ideas to inspire.

 These are created for Key Stage 2 pupils, but available to anyone who has an interest in: The Second World War, Roman Devon or Ancient Egypt.

 We are also looking at extending our online learning offer and it would be great to hear what your school needs by sending an email to [email protected]

 What we require from you

 - Book your visit using our online system.

 - Familiarise yourself with RAMM and formulate your own risk assessment.
-We are open Tuesday to Sunday, 10am to 5pm.

 - Plan a suitable venue for your lunch break.
 Rooms can be hired for lunch but food and drink may not be consumed in the galleries.